jackchevalley/php-telegram-bot-framework/README.md

 │       ├── channels.php     # Channel message handlers
 │       └── groups.php       # Group message handlers
 ```
-I use to structure the bot files this way:
+I structure the bot files this way:
 - `index.php`: Main entry point for webhook updates
 - `comandi.php`: Main command and input handler
-- `data/`: Folder to store/write files, such as language files, configurations ecc..
+- `data/`: Folder to store/write files, such as language files, configurations, etc.
 - `public/`: Core bot files and configurations, includes all necessary functions that could be used anywhere
-- `other/`: Additional code login, not functions
+- `other/`: Additional code logic, not functions
-- `other/sections/`: Handlers for specific messages such as admin commands, groups/channels messages and more.
+- `other/sections/`: Handlers for specific messages such as admin commands, groups/channels messages, and more
-- `other/private/`: Private code that should not be accessibile from outside, such as cron jobs or any other background tasks
+- `other/private/`: Private code that should not be accessible from outside, such as cron jobs or any other background tasks

 In order to keep it functional as it should be, make sure to set permissions like this to the folders:
 ```bash